CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 a &= 5\degree\:17'\:8.62''\\
 \end{align}
 ```
-The values using the apparent coordinates are what an observer standing at that location would actually see.\
+Comparing to the real life values of $A = 281\degree, a = 5\degree$ (rounded values), it is evident that the values using the apparent coordinates are what an observer standing at that location would actually see.\
 $\blacksquare$

 ### Parallax Angle